gt-crnch-rg/read-the-docs/docs/gpu/instinct-mi210.rst

     //Request an allocation of 1 hr, partition rg-gpu, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-gpu -w instinct
+    //This step is required since we don't use "interactive_step" with Slurm due to system heterogeneity ssh instinct

 Compiling for the MI210 GPUs
 ----------------------------